 kdmccain@vt.edu

-The Student Affairs Leadership FAN is designed to connect leadership educators working with leadership programs in Student Affairs together and to promote scholarly practice.
-During the year, our FAN has provided professional development opportunities and facilitates the sharing of best practices to members.
+The Co-Curricular FAN is designed to connect and foster discussion amongst practitioners offering leadership education outside of the classroom.
+Whether you advise a student organization, foster leadership in student leaders in the student affairs space, or develop professional competencies with graduate students, this FAN is for you!
+During the year, our FAN provides opportunities to network and discuss topics and strategies connected to our work.
 At the annual ALE conference, we get together to network with each other and discuss how we can further develop the field as well as each other.

 Graduate Leadership Education